Snarkdoof/cryocloud/README.md

   **name**: *Unique name for this workflow* - Use for readability and to get access to return values for later modules

+  **outputs**: *map of outputs* - as defined in the module definition.
+This overrides the module definition, and is mostly useful for input modules that take in anything.
+The *netwatcher* is an example here, where the given jsonschema restricts arguments, or a module that loads files and passes on information.
+Do not use for normal modules if at all possible (they should know what they provide).

   **post**: *[{'output': argumentname, 'target': prefix, 'basename':true/false}]* - Post processing specification.
 Highly useful for postprocessing returned files in contained modules.
 For example: *{"output": "dst", "target": "s3://server/container/", "basename": true}* will upload the file returned as 'dst' to the given S3 container. *target* is mapped like *args*, so for example *"target": {"options": "targetserver"}* allows a commandline parameter to speficy the final destionation of the workflow.
 If the return value is a list, it will be iterated over and all items in the list will be processed.

   **priority**: *number* - Override the default priority of the ccmodule.
 CryoCloud will choose higher priority jobs over lower.
 Useful to balance throughput vs latency of a workflow, limit disk usage, spread IO etc.